openeemeter/eemeter/docs/tutorial.rst

 point may also indicate that it was estimated, as some meters require this bit of information for additional accuracy.

-To load consumption data, you'll need to either import from HPXML or Green Button (see :ref:`eemeter-importers`), or load objects yourself (see :ref:`eemeter-consumption`).
+To load consumption data, you'll need to import from Green Button XML (see :ref:`eemeter-parsers`), or load objects yourself (see :ref:`eemeter-consumption`).

 Creating a custom meter
 -----------------------